FabioDev86/front-end-mentor/README.md

 # front-end-mentor
 Here are my solutions to the challenges provided by Front end Mentor.
-Sometimes I just use a challenge a inspiration and develop a personalized project
+Sometimes I just use a challenge as an inspiration and develop a personalized project